duanbiao2000/obsidianDoc/4. Archives/Neovim从零开始设置教程！.md

 > 4. **配置文件的模块化**
 >    - "since Lua is a programming language it means that we can use programming concepts like variables functions and loops and of course we can also import other files, this allows us to make our config, incredibly modular"
 > 5. **Kickstart nvim的使用**
->    - "let's have a look at the Kickstart GitHub repo if we scroll down a bit in the readme, you can see that Kickstart is not meant to be a neovim distribution it's not fully featured it's meant to be a starting point for your own configuration"
+>    - "let's have a look at the Kickstart GitHub repo if we scroll down a bit in the [[ReadMe]], you can see that Kickstart is not meant to be a neovim distribution it's not fully featured it's meant to be a starting point for your own configuration"
 >    - "if we scroll down a bit further you can find the Clone instructions"
 > 6. **个性化配置**
 >    - "now let's take your config to the next level by having a look at Kickstart"